 Welcome to GrantTree’s all-in-one guide to startup funding in the UK.

-Finding funding is one of the most challenging aspects of starting and scaling a business.
+Securing funding is one of the most challenging aspects of starting and scaling a business.
 And the eye-watering complexity of the UK’s startup funding landscape doesn’t make things any easier.

 To help you navigate this complicated field, and acquire funding that makes sense for your business, we’ve prepared this easy-to-follow guide to the various financial options available to UK startups.

 It covers crowdfunding, equity investment, corporate loans, and GrantTree’s own area of expertise: government funding.